Internal error evaluating template rule (IndexOutOfBoundsException)

 Currently applied to 9.7, tested against the supplied repro and regression tested against the XSLT3 test suite.
 Will now copy over to the 9.8 branch.

-#6 Updated by Michael Kay 10 months ago
+#6 Updated by Michael Kay over 5 years ago

 - Status changed from New to Resolved